lupyuen/lupyuen.github.io/src/privilege.md

   int ch                      // Character to be printed ) {
   // Wait for UART Port to be ready to transmit.
-  // Note: This will get stuck!
+  // TODO: This will get stuck!
   while (
     (
       u16550_serialin(   // Read UART Register...